 This course is designed to give the department an opportunity to test a new course.
 Variable title.

-MIN ENG 5412 Advanced Aggregates Sizing and Characterization (LEC 2.0 and LAB 1.0)
+MIN ENG 5412 Aggregates Materials Sizing and Characterization (LAB 1.0 and LEC 2.0)

-Advanced discussions on principles of geostatistics, theory of spatially correlated random variables, variance and co-variances and their application on the evaluation of mineral resources, ore reserve estimation, strategic exploration, and production planning.
+Principles of geostatistics, theory of spatially correlated random variables, variance and co-variances and their application on the evaluation of mineral resources, ore reserve estimation, strategic exploration, and production planning.
 Real case studies from mining industry will be presented.
-Course project.
-Prerequisites: Math 3304 & Stat 3113 or instructor consent.
+Prerequisites: Math 3304; Stat 3113 or Stat 3115.